 - From the Content Type drop-down menu, select Canvas Course Export Package.

-- Use the Choose File button to upload the template file (.imscc) downloaded from Step 1.
+- Use the Choose File button to upload the template file (.imscc) downloaded to your computer via Penn+Box from Step 1.

 - To import all of the content, choose All content then click Import.